 7. How to Scale Commercial Real Estate with Sam Wilson

-Sam interviews guest experts across the spectrum of commercial real estate investing to remove the gloss and intimidation.
+Sam interviews guest experts across the spectrum of commercial real estate investing to remove the hype and intimidation.
 If you’re interested in scaling your portfolio to include commercial properties, don’t miss his excellent podcast.

 For that matter, the podcast covers some residential investing topics too.
 Sam hosted me once and we had a fun chat about not just investing but also travel, expat life, and investing from abroad.